Kate Anderson – guitar, vocals

 Afterward, Winter Grain’s members scattered, being committed to various other musical projects.
 They didn’t regroup until November, when they were invited to perform at SLUG magazine’s monthly showcase, “Localized.”
 Once more, Winter Grain thought big, adding four more members to the stage.

 Once again, life zigged instead of zagged.
 Kate and Secily had sensed a big change coming.
 Initially, they thought it might be another album, or perhaps another unique event.
 In August 2018, they released the three-track EP At Pale Horse Sound, produced by Greg Downs as his studio and once more mastered by Lurssen.
-It’s the first Winter Grain release to feature songs written by all three members.
-The tunes find Winter Grain sounding as though they’ve been hanging out in Laurel Canyon, palling around with Crosby, Stills & Nash (whose “Helplessly Hoping” the band covers live).
+The tunes find Winter Grain sounding as though they’ve been hanging out in Laurel Canyon, palling around with Crosby, Stills & Nash.
 And, with them expanding their sound to include Secily’s ace electric guitar work, as on the brooding “Rivers and Ridgelines,” they’re reminiscent of darker Fleetwood Mac.